Rosario, La Union: Etymology

-Another version or story suggests that name was a reference to the long range of foothills visible to the west of the Poblacion, which appear like big Rosary beads, forming a long, rocky, giant rosary.
+Another version attributes the name to the sight of a range of foothills to the west of the Poblacion, which, from a distance, resemble large rosary beads, thus forming a long, rocky rosary.

-Yet another legend first documented in 1887 associates the name of the town with a legendary creature called a Marukos (spelled "manrukos" in the 1887 text).
-In the legend, a group of youths were playing around and being noisy while loitering around near the floodplains of the Bued River between Rosario and Sison on a Sunday.
-They were then confronted by an old man in white garb, whose flesh looked like a corpse - the Marukos.
-The creature accused them of engaging in leisure activities on a holy day and put a curse on them, causing them to lose their sense of direction.
-As a result, they failed to notice that they were about to be swept away by one of the flash floods that often plagued the river.
-In the end, only a young girl survived the encounter with the Marukos, by clinging to a "Balingkawanay" (Pittosporum pentandrum) tree.
-According to the account, some stories claim that the girl had survived by praying the Rosary, while other stories say that her name was Rosario.
-Either way, the story of the Marukos became closely associated with the etymology of the town of Rosario, which used to be part of Pangasinan.
+A third legend, first documented in 1887, connects the name of the town to an Ilocano mythical creature known as the Marukos (referred to as manrukos in the 1887 text).
+According to this story, a group of youths were loitering near the floodplains of the Bued River, situated between Rosario and Sison, on a Sunday.
+They were confronted by an elderly man dressed in white, whose appearance resembled that of a corpse.
+The Marukos chastised them for engaging in leisure activities on a holy day and placed a curse upon them, causing them to lose their sense of direction.
+As a result, they failed to notice an impending flash flood.

+Ultimately, only a young girl survived by clinging to a Balingkawanay (Pittosporum pentandrum) tree.
+Some versions of the legend claim that the girl survived by praying the Rosary, while others suggest her name was Rosario.
+Regardless of the variation, the tale of the Marukos became closely associated with the etymology of the town.